John Gorton

 Gorton defeated three other candidates for the Liberal leadership after Harold Holt's disappearance on 17 December 1967.
 He became the first and only senator to assume the office of Prime Minister, but soon transferred to the House of Representatives in line with constitutional convention.

-The Gorton Government continued Australian involvement in the Vietnam War, but began withdrawing troops amid growing public discontent.
-It retained office at the 1969 federal election, albeit with a severely reduced majority.
-After alienating much of his government, he resigned as Liberal leader in 1971 after a confidence motion in his leadership was tied, and was replaced by William McMahon.
-After losing the premiership, Gorton was elected deputy leader under McMahon and appointed Minister for Defence.
-He was sacked for disloyalty after a few months.
+His government continued Australian involvement in the Vietnam War, but began withdrawing troops amid growing public discontent.
+His government notably encouraged and fostered the re-establishment of the Australian film industry.
+Gorton retained office at the 1969 federal election in the Coalition's 20th year in office, albeit with a severely reduced majority.
+After alienating his party's right wing and following the resignation of Malcolm Fraser from his ministry, Gorton resigned as Liberal leader in March 1971 after a confidence motion in his leadership was tied, and was replaced by Billy McMahon.
+After losing the prime ministership, Gorton was elected deputy leader under McMahon and appointed Minister for Defence; he was sacked for disloyalty after a few months.

 After the Coalition's defeat at the 1972 federal election, Gorton unsuccessfully stood as McMahon's replacement.
 He briefly was an opposition frontbencher under Billy Snedden, but stood down in 1974 and spent the rest of his career as a backbencher.
-Gorton resigned from the Liberal Party when Malcolm Fraser was elected leader and he denounced the dismissal of the Whitlam Government; at the 1975 election he mounted an unsuccessful campaign for the Senate as an independent in the ACT and advocated for a Labor win.
+Notably, during this period Gorton moved the motion which decriminalised homosexuality federally and in the territories.
+Gorton resigned from the Liberal Party when Fraser was elected leader and he denounced the dismissal of the Whitlam government; at the 1975 election he mounted an unsuccessful campaign for the Senate as an Independent in the ACT and advocated for a Labor win.
 He later spent several years as a political commentator, retiring from public life in 1981.

 Gorton's domestic policies, which emphasised centralisation and economic nationalism, were often controversial in his own party, and his individualistic style alienated many of his Cabinet members.
 His political views widely varied and were incongruous, although he is generally regarded as having shifted further to the left over time after starting his parliamentary career on his party's hard right.
-Conservatively he opposed Indigenous land rights, was opposed to an Australian Republic, and at times fervently supported Australia developing nuclear weapons, but progressively, he staunchly supported drug decriminalisation, LGBT equality and reproductive rights, having introduced the legislation nominally decriminalising homosexuality in Australia.
+Conservatively, he opposed Indigenous land rights, was opposed to an Australian Republic, was and at times fervently supported Australia developing nuclear weapons, but progressively, he staunchly supported drug decriminalisation, LGBT equality and reproductive rights.
 Evaluations of his prime ministership have been mixed; although he is generally ranked higher than either Holt or McMahon, Gorton is usually considered to have been a transitional prime minister who ultimately fell short of his potential for greatness.